 The organ here in Tullamore was built by one of the world’s leading organbuilding firms of the 20th century, Th.
 Frobenius of Lyngby (Copenhagen), in 1965 for the great cathedral church of Denmark’s capital city.
 It is a sizeable mechanical-action instrument consisting of 53 speaking stops, three manuals (keyboards) and pedals, and 3,916 pipes.
 By 1993 the cathedral felt it needed a much bigger organ to fill its great space with adequate sound, and so it was decided to replace the existing organ with an entirely new instrument.
 Instead of selling the existing Frobenius organ for the considerable sum it would undoubtedly have fetched, the cathedral board decided to donate it to an appropriate church.
 Tullamore’s requirements for an organ at the time and their request to me to assist them in their search for an appropriate instrument, together with my recital visit to Copenhagen to play one of the last recitals on the ‘old’ cathedral organ and my subsequent discussions with the then cathedral organist, Niels Henrik Nielsen, constituted a remarkable series of coincidences which resulted in the organ’s transference to Tullamore in the latter months of 1994.

-While the past two years were challenging for all involved in the performing arts, (and we were no exception), however, due to unwavering support from Offaly County Council and the JVM Trench Trust we battled on, with two mainly online series of concerts, with the final two of last year taking place live in September, rather than our regular July period.
-So this year as we resume the four weekly July recitals in the church, it will be the 24th annual series and one that has become part of the national summer cultural calendar.
-We do so acknowledging with gratitude and appreciation the continuing support of our core sponsors, and the generous donations of friends and well-wishers.
+While the past three years were challenging for all involved in the performing arts (and we were no exception), due to unwavering support from Offaly County Council and the JVM Trench Trust we battled on, with two mainly online series of concerts; last year we were able to resume the four weekly July recitals in the church, and this year we look forward to our 25th annual series, a series that has become part of the national summer cultural calendar.
+We do so acknowledging with gratitude and appreciation the continuing support of our core sponsors, the generous donations of friends and well-wishers, and the hard work of our loyal local committee of volunteers.
 Without this collective support our annual series of concerts would not be possible.